hollyperley23/yt2009-wii/readme.md

 - install node.js
 - open a terminal (windows powershell/cmd) in the directory you cloned yt2009 to, then:
 - install required dependencies with: `npm install`
-- create a config file by launching and following: `node yt2009setup.js`
+- create a config file by launching and following: `node yt2009setup.js` (make sure your port is either 443 or 80)
 - run to set and download remaining assets `node post_config_setup.js`
 - run yt2009 by changing directory to `back` (`cd back`) and starting with `node backend.js`
 - navigate to your IP:port you have set while configuring to see a 2009 homepage.